Roofing terms can be confusing.

-Hip shingles are shingles with an inclined external angle formed by the intersection of two sloping roof planes that runs from the eaves’ ridge.
+Hip shingles are an inclined external angle formed by the intersection of two sloping roof planes that run from the eaves’ ridge.

 A roof ridge is the horizontal external angle formed by the intersection of two sloping roof planes.
 Ridge tiles are the tiles that run along this line.

-The ridge is one of the most critical parts of your roof as it fixes all other components together, stopping water from getting through to the inside.
+The ridge is one of the most critical parts of your roof as it fixes all other components, stopping water from getting through to the inside.

-The ridgeline should be checked every year for damage and repaired or replaced if necessary.
+The ridgeline should be checked yearly for damage and repaired or replaced.